Veru Inc. (VERU) Shareholder A - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: Veru Inc. (VERU, Financial) Mislead Investors Regarding the Viability and Efficacy of its COVID-19 Treatment
+What is this Case About: Veru Inc. (VERU) Mislead Investors Regarding the Viability and Efficacy of its COVID-19 Treatment

 According to the complaint, Veru developed sabizabulin (VERU-111), an orally administered “microtubule disruptor” – a drug that inhibits a virus’ ability to replicate itself – for the treatment of COVID-19 in hospitalized patients at high risk for ARDS.
 Originally developed as a treatment for prostate cancer, in January 2022, the FDA granted Veru’s COVID-19 program Fast Track designation.
 At the time, there was no authorized or approved treatment for hospitalized patients with severe COVID-19 infections.